 Thank you to the Douty Foundation and the William Penn Foundation for your generous contribution to this life saving program.

-1. What is the Philadelphia Worker Relief Fund?
+1. What was the Philadelphia Worker Relief Fund?

-The Philadelphia Worker Relief Fund provides emergency direct cash assistance to workers and families impacted by COVID-19 who were left out of all federal and state relief.
+The Philadelphia Worker Relief Fund provided emergency direct cash assistance to workers and families impacted by COVID-19 who were left out of all federal and state relief.

-3. How much money will the Philadelphia Worker Relief Fund raise?
-How many families will receive relief support?
+3. How much money did the Philadelphia Worker Relief Fund raise?
+How many families received relief support?

-5. Who are the 14 community-based organizations chosen to distribute the funds?
+5. Who were the 14 community-based organizations chosen to distribute the funds?

-The Mayor’s Fund will partner with 14 community-based organizations to connect to individuals who are not eligible for other federal and state assistance programs.
-These trusted organizations are located in communities across the city and serve diverse populations.
-The full list of CBOs represents diversity in countries of origin, languages spoken, and geographic areas of the city; the organizations will help reach populations that are often difficult to reach.
-This partnership also helps build the relationship between CBOs and the Mayor’s Office of Labor for longer-term engagement on workers’ rights and other issues.
+The Mayor’s Fund partnered with 14 community-based organizations to connect to individuals who were not eligible for other federal and state assistance programs.
+These trusted organizations are located in communities across the city and serve diverse populations; they represent diversity in countries of origin, languages spoken, and geographic areas of the city, helping to reach populations that are often difficult to reach.
+This partnership also helped to build the relationship between CBOs and the Mayor’s Office of Labor for longer-term engagement on workers’ rights and other issues.